 Emfrid nudged her, "Fine, keep your secrets.
 But Bittneld and I both know who to thank for bringing us together."

 Sharah turned her face to her breakfast to hide the tell-tale expression.
 She didn't ask for recognition for the things she did.
-She just did them for no other reason than that someone should, and no one had.
+She just did them.
+Usually for no other reason than that someone should, and no one had.
 Which was just frustrating, most of the time.
 However, do enough of those and people tended to notice.
 Maybe it was a willing nature.
 Maybe it was a soft heart.
 But she had her reasons.
 And remembering how many people Sharah's helped over the years, she figured it was always worth it.
 Besides, what was one long postponed conversation or a cave dive if it did someone good in the long run?

 The recognition, on the other hand, she could do without all together.
 Yes, it was nice to get a thank you, some coin or some tips on how to handle her shield.
 But beyond that, Sharah would rather her name be kept out of mainstream gossip.
 Ha!
 As if what she wanted mattered.
-She couldn't even avoid the name she'd been given during all her wanderings.
+She couldn't even avoid gaining a name after all her wanderings and activities.
 Sharah the Wolf.
 Stupid nickname.
 Something her guildmates doubtless came up with.
-Although by the time she first heard it, the name had spread too far for her to snuff it out, or even track it to the source.
+And by the time she first heard it, the name had spread too far for her to snuff it out or even track it to the source.
 Sharah the Wolf.
+Catchy.
+Damn it!

-Not what she would have chosen but it was better than some.
+Her only consolidation was that it was better than some.
 One of her guildmates in Anvil was called Sten the Ugly.
 He told her he'd just gotten tired of beating people up for calling him that.
-And he had more reason to fight his name than her.
+And he had more reason to fight his name than she did.
 So, for all that she hardly felt like a wolf in any way, she was stuck with the name.

-Sharah got back to the guildhall after the sun had risen.
+Sharah got back to the Guildhall after the sun had risen.
 Sabine and Lashana were nursing pounding heads in the dining room when she arrived.
-Sharah grinned, "Did you all have fun last night?"
+Sharah grinned upon her entrance.
+"Did you all have fun last night?"

-Lashana glared at her, "Not so loud, Wolf!
-Ow."
-Sharah grimaced at the name.
+Sharah grimaced on reflex at the name.
 Cargas was steaming some natural remedy on the stove.
 She really was a natural healer and didn't take to drinking as much as the others.

 Cargas asked, "So, out wandering the countryside?"

-Sharah replied, walking over to the table, "No, just a walk."
+Sharah replied, came over to the table.
+"No, just a walk."

-Lashana grinned despite her pain, "Ooo, the walking Wolf.
+Lashana grinned despite her pain.
+"Ooo, the walking Wolf.
 Scary."
 The Redguard knew how resistant Sharah had been to the name and felt the need to tease her every chance she got.
 Sharah took it in stride after a while.
-But this time she came up behind the woman with a wicked grin.
-Then leaned down quickly and let out as wolfish a howl as she could manage right in her ear.
+But this time she strolled casually around behind the woman with a wicked grin.
+Then leaned down quickly and let out as wolfish a howl as she could manage right in the purebred Redguard's ear.
 Lashana and Sabine winced and wrapped their hands about their ears with groans, which set Sharah off cackling.

 After asking a few locals and a couple of guards, Sharah was directed to Oreyn's home.
 Over in the little back district.
 And as she caught first sight from the street, Sharah was brought up short.
 It was…small.
 Very small.
-Sharah owned a pathetic one room shack on the Waterfront, the poorest district in any city she'd ever been, and Oreyn's house was only twice that size…maybe.
+Sharah owned a pathetic little one room shack on the Waterfront, the poorest district in any city she'd ever seen, and Oreyn's house was only twice that size…maybe.
 He was the second in command of the Fighters Guild which spanned all of Cyrodiil.
 What was he doing living here?
-Vilena Donton, the current head of the guild, lived in a small mansion that was about the same size as the entire guildhall.
-And all Oreyn got was an oversized shack?
+Vilena Donton, the current head of the Guild, lived in a moderately sized mansion about as large as the entire Guildhall, and all Oreyn got was an oversized shack?
 How did that make any sense?

 Sharah swallowed and knocked on the door.
 Maybe he was just a humble man.
 Not everyone needed a huge house.
 Sharah grinned.
-So said the girl who owned the largest manor in Anvil.
+So said the woman who owned the largest manor in Anvil.

 The door swung open and Sharah immediately blushed when Modryn Oreyn answered the door in nothing but a pair of pants.
 Oh, damn.
 She should have waited in the hall.